 During your walks, you should be able to maintain a conversation.
 If you’re breathing too lightly, increase your pace.
 If you can’t catch your breath, slow it down.

 Climbing is an excellent way to strengthen your heart.
-At night, trade a half hour of TV for a brisk stroll around the block.
-Take a friend with you for company or get the whole family involved.
+At night, trade a half hour of the TV for a brisk stroll around the block.
+Take a friend with you from your company or get the whole family involved.